-In the event of specific indications of risks or concrete breaches of human rights obligations, ad hoc risk analyses are also carried out in order to identify possible weaknesses, take remedial action and improve the process.
+In the event of specific indications of risks or concrete breaches of human rights or environmental obligations, ad hoc risk analyses are also carried out in order to identify possible weaknesses, take remedial action and improve the process.
 This process is also managed by the Human Rights Officer, who in turn ensures the reporting line to the management and the committees listed in 4.1.

-Abstract human rights risks have arisen in the risk analysis in particular because Condor's flights also go to countries that do not prioritise human rights in the same way.
+Abstract human rights and environmental risks have arisen in the risk analysis in particular because Condor's flights also fly to countries that do not prioritise human rights and environmental risks in the same way.
 This may be due to political, social and economic problems over which Condor has no influence.
 Condor has developed a risk prevention process to reduce risks as far as possible (see 4.3).